How we buy coffee

 Working with our suppliers

 Our goal in every origin we source from is to build longstanding, equitable, transparent and sustainable supply relationships.
 We invest a great deal of time and care into establishing and developing these relationships, whether that be with an exporter who connects us to talented producers, or directly with a single producer or cooperative.
-Each party along our supply chain adds value to the product, and we are grateful to work with such skilled and dedicated professionals.
+Each party along our supply chain adds value to the product, and we are proud to work with such skilled and dedicated professionals.

 Read more about our supply partnerships via our Origin Pages.